ibmresilient/resilient-community-apps/fn_resilient_ml/doc/design.md

 provides advanced predictions of incident relationships.

 ## NLP
-To obtained the relationship among incidents, a NLP model is used to process textual information of incidents, including the followings:
+To obtain the relationship among incidents, a NLP model is used to process textual information of incidents, including the followings:
 * name
 * description